WPI-ARC/hubo_ros_core/README.md

 (in the surrounding Catkin workspace directory)
 $ catkin_make
 ```
-**WARNING** On particular systems, this may fail the first time with "The bug is not reproducible, so it is likely a hardware or OS problem"
+**WARNING** On particular systems, this may fail the first time for two reasons:

+1. With a "The bug is not reproducible, so it is likely a hardware or OS problem" error

+2. It will complain that headers required for `hubo_trajectory_action` executable can't be found

 In these cases, simply run `$ catkin_make` again and it should build completely.
+Both appear to be problems with Catkin not always building dependcy packages first (even when directed to).

 To build a particular package in the repository: